WhissleAI/whissle-annotator/data_processing/README.md

 #### **Step 1: Aggregate Processed Data into a Dataset**

 1.  **Execute the aggregation cell:**
-    *   In the same notebook, run the cell under the markdown comment `"merge whole stuff into one dataset, before pushing into hf"`.
+    - In the same notebook, run the cell under the markdown comment `"merge whole stuff into one dataset, before pushing into hf"`.
-    *   This script reads the processed files from the directory specified in `output_jsonl_path` (e.g., `D:\z-whissle\meta-asr\data_processing\hello`).
+    - This script reads the processed files from the directory specified in `output_jsonl_path` (e.g., `D:\z-whissle\meta-asr\data_processing\hello`).
-    *   It then creates a final, structured dataset in `D:\z-whissle\meta-asr\final_datasets\combined_dataset`, which includes an `audio` folder and an `annotations.jsonl` file.
+    - It then creates a final, structured dataset in `D:\z-whissle\meta-asr\final_datasets\combined_dataset`, which includes an `audio` folder and an `annotations.jsonl` file.

 #### **Step 2: Push the Dataset to Hugging Face**

 1.  **Set your Hugging Face Token:**

-    *   In the last code cell of the notebook, replace the placeholder text `"user your own"` with your actual Hugging Face access token.
+    - In the last code cell of the notebook, replace the placeholder text `"user your own"` with your actual Hugging Face access token.

     ```python
     # Change this line
     HF_TOKEN = "hf_YourAccessTokenHere"
     ```

 2.  **Execute the upload cell:**
-    *   Run this final cell.
+    - Run this final cell.
 It will use your token to authenticate and then upload the contents of the `D:\z-whissle\meta-asr\final_datasets\combined_dataset` directory to a new or existing repository on your Hugging Face profile named `audio_combined_dataset`.

 ## General API Usage Examples

 The Jupyter notebooks in `data_processing/jupiter/` are designed for processing audio data from GCS.

+**For Postman and cURL usage**, see the comprehensive API documentation: [`data_processing/python_server/API_EXAMPLES.md`](python_server/API_EXAMPLES.md)

+This documentation includes:

+- Complete request/response examples
+- cURL commands ready to copy-paste
+- Postman collection setup guide
+- Troubleshooting tips
+- Information about default prompts and relative path handling

 ### 1. Processing a Single GCS Audio File